a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 ## `widget_ns` Endpoints

 The proper way to name resources is one of the (many) hotly debated topics regarding RESTful web services.
-I recommend taking the time to read the two articles below to understand the current, accepted best practices:
+I recommend taking the time to read the articles below to understand the current, accepted best practices:

 <ul class="list-of-links">
     <li>